Franklin County, Ohio: History

 On March 30, 1803, the Ohio government authorized the creation of Franklin County.
 The county originally was part of Ross County.
 Residents named the county in honor of Benjamin Franklin.
 In 1816, Franklin County's Columbus became Ohio's state capital.
 Surveyors laid out the city in 1812, and officials incorporated it in 1816.
 Columbus was not Ohio's original capital, but the state legislature chose to move the state government there after its location for a short time at Chillicothe and at Zanesville.
 Columbus was chosen as the site for the new capital because of its central location within the state and access by way of major transportation routes (primarily rivers) at that time.
 The legislature chose it as Ohio's capital over a number of other competitors, including Franklinton, Dublin, Worthington, and Delaware.

 On May 5, 1802, a group of prospective settlers founded the Scioto Company at the home of Rev. Eber B. Clark in Granby, Connecticut, for the purpose of forming a settlement between the Muskingum River and Great Miami River in the Ohio Country.
 James Kilbourne was elected president and Josiah Topping secretary.
 On August 30, 1802, James Kilbourne and Nathaniel Little arrived at Colonel Thomas Worthington's home in Chillicothe.
 They tentatively reserved land along the Scioto River on the Pickaway Plains for their new settlement.

-On October 5, 1802, the Scioto Company met again in Granby and decided not to purchase the lands along the Scioto River on the Pickaway Plains, but rather to buy land 30 mi farther north from Dr. Jonas Stanbery and his partner, an American Revolutionary War general, Jonathan Dayton.
+On October 5, 1802, the Scioto Company met again in Granby and decided not to purchase the lands along the Scioto River on the Pickaway Plains, but rather to buy land 30 mi farther north from Jonas Stanbery and his partner, an American Revolutionary War general, Jonathan Dayton.
 16000 acres were purchased along the Whetstone River (now known as the Olentangy River) at $1.50 per acre.
 This land was part of the United States Military District surveyed by Israel Ludlow in 1797 and divided into townships 5 mi square.

 Before the state legislature's decision in 1812, Columbus did not exist.
 The city was originally designed as the state's new capital, preparing itself for its role in Ohio's political, economic, and social life.
 In the years between the first ground-breaking and the actual movement of the capital in 1816, Columbus and Franklin County grew significantly.
 By 1813, workers had built a penitentiary, and by the following year, residents had established the first church, school, and newspaper in Columbus.
 Workers completed the Ohio Statehouse in 1861.
 Columbus and Franklin County grew quickly in population, with the city having 700 people by 1815.
 Columbus officially became the county seat in 1824.
 By 1834, the population of Columbus was 4,000 people, officially elevating it to "city" status.